lchristij/MLProject/README.md

 # Stock Trading Algo Project:
-Our goal is to build a model consisting of multiple features applied to a basket of S&P500 stocks for purposes of determining which are significant for producing positive returns.
-The significant features will then be used as an input in the algorithm to determine which stocks should be bought or sold.
+Our goal is to use Alpaca stock data to build a model consisting of multiple features applied to a stock for purposes of determining which are significant for producing positive returns.
+The significant features will then be used as an input in the algorithm to determine whether a stock captured by AWS Lex should be bought or sold.

 ## Data Sets, Packages/Libraries and Visualization:
-1. https://rapidapi.com/alphavantage/api/alpha-vantage - Potential Stock & option data
-2. https://www.quandl.com/tools/api - Potential Stock & option data
-3. https://intrinio.com/ - Potential Stock & option data
-4. ninjatrader.com - Potential Stock & option data
-5. https://www.quantconnect.com/ - Potential Stock & option data
-6. https://app.alpaca.markets/paper/dashboard/overview - Potential Stock & option data
+1. https://app.alpaca.markets/paper/dashboard/overview - 5yrs of Stock Data consisting of last trade, last quote, 1-30min, 1-4hrs, daily, weekly and monthly bar data.
+2. https://www.kaggle.com/ - Relative Strength Index and Moving Average Convergence & Divergence Technical Indicator Data
+3. Sklearn ensemble Random Forest Classifier, make_classification dataset, confusion matrix, accuracy score, classification report, train_test_split and Standard Scaler

 ### Based on .....